Emmanuelkimutai/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-Write a script that lists all comedy shows in the database hbtn_0d_tvshows Write a script that lists all showa and all genres linked to that show, from the database Write a script that uses the hbtn_0d_tvshows database to list all genres not linked to the show Dexter
+Write a script that lists all comedy shows in the database hbtn_0d_tvshows Write a script that lists all showa and all genres linked to that show, from the database Write a script that uses the hbtn_0d_tvshows database to list all genres not linked to the show Dexter Write a script that list all shows without the genre Comedy in the database htbn_0d_tvshows